LouisLin0706/search-demo/README.md

                 - Matches: Ethereum, Ethereum Classic
                 - Does not match: -
     - OR -
-        - The coin’s name contains a partial match with a space prefixed to the search term.
+        - The coin's name contains a partial match with a space prefixed to the search term.
             - Example: Query: `Classic`
                 - Matches: Ethereum Classic
                 - Does not match: Tronclassic
         - OR -
-            - The coin’s symbol starts with the search term.
+            - The coin's symbol starts with the search term.
                 - Example: Query: `ET`
                     - Matches these symbols.